kshetline/json6/README.md

   - `replacer`: Same as the `replacer` parameter.
   - `space`: Same as the `space` parameter.
 The default is no spacing.
   - `sparseArrays`: If `true` (the default is `false`) empty slots in arrays are represented with consecutive commas, e.g. `[1,,3]`.
 This can't be parsed as valid standard JSON, so by default such an array will be stringified as `[1,null,3]`
-  - trailingComma: If `true` (the default is `false`), the final item in an indented object or array has a terminating comma.
+  - `trailingComma`: If `true` (the default is `false`), the final item in an indented object or array has a terminating comma.
+  - `typePrefix`: Normally a single underscore (`_`), this is a prefix used for extended type notation.
+It can be any string of valid identifier characters staring and ending in an underscore.
+It is used to help create unique function names when extended type restoration is done using functions named in the global namespace.

 #### Return value